ORIGINAL RESEARCH article

+Figure 12.
+Effect of genotype of sisters of on metabolic activity in a social behavior network in female wildtype (WT) and estrogen receptor a knockout (KO) mice.
 Groups are presented according to the type of sibling with which the WT (top row) or KO female (middle row) was raised with ♀KO or ♀WT sisters, respectively.
 The limbic landscape map on the upper right represents the difference in ♀WT raised with ♀KO sister.
 Below that is the complement, that is, the effect of a WT sister on the metabolic activity in ♀KO females.
 The bottom row indicates genotype differences between ♀WT and ♀KO females raised in same-sex, same-genotype litters.
 Right column is the effect of having a sister having the opposite genotype.
-Other details as in Figure 8
+Other details as in Figure 8 .

 An individual’s genotype interacts with its environment throughout life to continuously shape the phenotype.
 In mammals, the formative environment for social and anxiety-related behaviors is the family unit; in the case of rodents, this is the litter and the mother-young bond.
 A deciding factor in this environment is the sex ratio of the litter and, in the case of mice lacking functional copies of gene(s), the ratio of the various genotypes in the litter.
 A summary of the behavioral data obtained with males indicate that when raised in litters having either ♂KO or ♀KO littermates, ♂WT are more aggressive than when raised in litters containing either ♂WT or ♀WT littermates.
 KO males are not aggressive when raised in litters containing either ♂KO or ♂WT littermates.
 Anxiety-like behaviors, reflected in behavior in the Light:Dark box, were modified in WT males if they had WT sisters in the litter, an effect that was absent if the sisters were KO mice.
 A summary of the behavioral data obtained with females indicate that the social behavioral profile of ♀KO mice is most clearly distinguished from that of ♀WT mice when ♀KO mice are raised in litters containing only ♀KO mice; ♀KO mice raised with ♂WT mice behave similarly. ♀KO mice are more similar to ♂WT mice than they are to ♀WT mice in their behavior, metabolic activity, and functional connectivity, suggesting that ♀KO mice play a male-type role in the preweaning sibling environment.